Jobanpreet06/Daily_report/README.md

 - You crimp (attach) an RJ45 connector onto the end of an Ethernet cable.
 - Then plug it into the Ethernet port on your device.

+**What is an Ethernet Cable?**

+An Ethernet cable is a wire that connects your computer or device to a router, modem, or network switch.

+It helps devices talk to each other and access the internet.

 **What is a Crimping Tool?**

 A crimping tool is a special hand tool used to attach RJ45 connectors (the plugs) to the ends of Ethernet cables.